Creating Your Own Blue Zones & Living To 100

-It’s important to note that the various studies that highlight the benefits of alcohol consumption also take into account other lifestyle factor such as diet and fitness.
+It’s important to note that the various studies that highlight the benefits of alcohol consumption also take into account other lifestyle factors such as diet and fitness.

 3. Have a good social life

-While we all have those days where we’d rather be alone, myself included, family and social ties can help promote longevity.
-Solitude and isolation can increase affect mortality by increasing cortisol (the stress hormone) and inflammation which then increases the risk for chronic diseases.
+We all have those days when we’d rather be alone, myself included.
+That said, family and social ties can help promote longevity.
+Solitude and isolation can affect mortality by increasing cortisol (the stress hormone) and inflammation which then increases the risk for chronic diseases.
 However, with family and community being such a big priority in Blue Zone areas, these risks are low.

 The inhabitants of Dan Buettner’s Blue Zones study have strong social systems with multi-generational homes (old-age homes don’t exist), strong parent-child relationships and wonderful spiritual communities.
-For one, Okinawans have moais, which is a group of people that remain connected their whole lives, spending time talking, cooking and supporting each other, whereas on Saturdays, Seventh-day Adventists rest and socialize.
+For one, Okinawans have moais, which is a group of people that remain connected their whole lives.
+They spend time talking, cooking and supporting each other.
+On the other hand, on Saturdays, Seventh-day Adventists rest and socialize.

 With the fast-paced lifestyle that is the modern world, it may be difficult to find some downtime for yourself, let alone family members and friends.
 However, it can be done.
 Aside from regular family dinners, try setting aside regular night outs with friends.